milgra/tutorials/clojure-by-examples.md

-Download clojure on your platform and start it in a terminal by typing ```clojure```.
+Download clojure to your platform and start it in a terminal by typing ```clojure```.
 It starts up the clojure REPL, the read-eval-print loop, an interactive environment where we can practice clojure.

 # Part I : core functions